Thomas Cook & Son pioneered popular tourism, and has ranked among the largest travel agencies in the world for much of its history.

 Conversion into a private limited company and successive owners

-The head office was relocated to larger premises at Berkeley Street, Piccadilly, from 1926.
+The head office was relocated to larger premises at Berkeley Street, Piccadilly, in 1926.

 Thomas Cook & Son was sold to the Compagnie Internationale des Wagons-Lits of Belgium, operators of the Orient Express, for £3.5 million in 1927.
-The merger created the largest travel agency in the world, and it was believed that considerable cost-savings would be made.
+The merger created the largest travel agency in the world, with scope for considerable efficiencies of scale.

 The sale of the business allowed Frank Henry Cook to retire as chairman in 1929.
 He died in 1932, with a gross estate valued at £1,054,769.